iselang/.github/profile/README.md

 ## Background Languages
 ISE is built using the following background languages
 - C Language For core functionality, system-level performance, and low-level optimization
 - JavaScript For app logic, structure, styling, and HTML rendering
+- Assembly For Native & Binary + Memory control making it performant and optimized.

-JavaScript is responsible for handling all aspects of the app including logic, structure, styling, and rendering HTML and CSS, making it the main language for controlling app behavior and appearance.
+These re-done is responsible for handling all aspects of the app including logic, caching, fetching, setting up, structure, styling, and rendering, making it the main language for controlling app behavior and appearance.

 ## Who Made It
 ISE was developed by the ISE team under InShareByte Corp, a brand agency based in the Philippines.
 We are committed to advancing technology, systems, and brand development, with a strong focus on artificial intelligence as well.